MorganeFar/Hermes/README.md

 ### Items
 Throughout your odyssey you will be able to collect items.
 All you have to do is to pass over the item and it will be automatically picked up.
 However be careful young traveller your backpack is small and can hold one item at the time, the old one will be lost forever in the void.
+Pay attention to all your conversations, so you don't miss any clues.

 ![Collect_itme](design/tuto/collectItem.gif)